oracle-devrel/terraform-oci-backstage/README.md

 You will need to collect the following information before you start:

 1. your OCI provider authentication values
+2. SSH public key
-2. a compartment OCID in which the instances will be created
+3. a compartment OCID in which the instances will be created (optional)
-3. a source OCID to deploy the instance, usually an image ocid from [OCI Platform Images list]
-4. a subnet OCID to which the instance's primary VNICs will be attached
 ## Getting Started

 1. Prepare one [Terraform Variable Definition file] named `terraform.tfvars` with the required authentication information.

-   *TIP: You can rename and configure `terraform.tfvars.example` from this example's folder.*
+   *TIP: You can rename `terraform.tfvars.example` and enter your configuration*

 2. Provision the infrastructure and launch Backstage using the following commands: